-This Nomada bee has a red abdomen with yellow flashes at the sides.
+This Nomad bee has a red abdomen with yellow flashes at the sides.
 It has dull yellow legs with dark femora.
 It lacks stripes on the thorax and has a pair of bright yellow tubercles on the pronotum near to the wing bases.
+These tubercles and the entirely black antennal scapes (first segments) separate them from other Nomad bees with reddish abdomens

 Nomada ferruginata is similar to N. striata but it can be distinguished by the brighter yellow pronotal tubercles and lighter antennae.
 N. ferruginata also lacks the red marks on the mesonotum which are usually obvious on N. striata.